 - In the bowl of a food processor, add the basil leaves and flour.
 Process until the basil leaves are finely chopped and incorporated.

 - Add the eggs, flour, and olive oil.
-Process until dough comes together.
+Process and slowly add the water as needed just until dough comes together.

 - On a lightly floured surface, knead the dough until smooth and elastic.
 Cover and let rest 30 minutes.